 Why is Nepal the best gateway to Bhutan?

-Along with its vibrant energy of happiness, the “Land of Thunder Dragon” is also famous for its enchanting and peaceful nature.
+The country is famous for being one of the happiest places in the world.
+Bhutan isn’t only known for happiness.
+The “Land of Thunder Dragon” is also renowned for its enchanting and peaceful nature.

 Learning about such a nation, everyone would want to take a look for themselves.
+Here are some points to elaborate it further.
+Why should you visit Nepal before visiting Bhutan?

-Direct Flight and Close Proximity
+Direct Flight and Close Proximity of Nepal and Bhutan

-Starting the journey from Nepal gives explorers the option to travel by air or by road; nonetheless, both methods offer unique perspectives.
+Starting the journey from Nepal gives explorers the option to travel by air or by road.
+Nonetheless, both methods offer unique perspectives.

-The flight to Paro only costs around $200 to $250, which is much cheaper compared to other countries.
+The flight to Paro costs around $230 to $250 each way for economy class, which is much cheaper compared to other countries.
 Moreover, Kathmandu is the only place that has regular flights to Bhutan with no need for connecting flights.
+These points are some of the reasons why Nepal is the best gateway to Bhutan.

 In case you are looking to participate in cultural immersion classes like thanka painting, wood crafting, archery, and more, they only cost around $20-$30 per class.
 Lastly, Nepali souvenirs, like handmade crafts and pottery, are also of low cost.

-Similar Climate and Landscape
+Similar Climate and Landscape of Bhutan and Nepal

 If a traveler is looking to have an adventure around both countries, then the spring and autumn seasons, which are also known as peak times, are the perfect time to visit.

-These weather conditions allow for unforgettable scenery, wildlife viewing, and adventure activities like hiking, mountain climbing, biking, etc.
+These weather conditions allow for unforgettable scenery, wildlife viewing, and adventure activities like hiking, mountain climbing, biking, and more.

 Furthermore, the identical landscape makes it easier for visitors to get used to the mountainous terrain and rugged paths.
 To summarize, the environment in Nepal prepares adventurers for their trip to Bhutan.